 Paul Lehr joined Longeveron in 2016 and serves as General Counsel and Corporate Secretary as well as its International Executive Director, overseeing Longeveron’s international efforts and programs.
 After earning his BA from Brown University, and his JD from University of Florida College of Law, Mr. Lehr served as a law clerk for a United States Federal Judge and practiced law for 5 years with experience in healthcare and business transactions and litigation at a leading Miami law firm.
 Over the past 20 years, Mr. Lehr has held senior legal and executive positions in corporate, non-profit, and research settings.
 Mr. Lehr co-founded and serves as the CEO of Heart Genomics, LLC, a molecular diagnostics company, and thereafter focused his efforts in the cardiac rehabilitation field as President of a non-profit research foundation.
 With this research serving as the foundation of the for-profit arm of the cardiac rehabilitation program, Mr. Lehr negotiated a master franchise agreement with a leading Indian healthcare operator with 100+ facilities across India and the Middle East, and then co-lead negotiations with the Centers for Medicare & Medicaid Services to successfully secure reimbursement of their cardiac rehabilitation program.

-Ms. McClain-Moss joined Longeveron in 2017.
+Lisa McClain-Moss joined Longeveron in 2017.
 She has more than 20 years of experience in the cell and gene therapy space including GMP cleanroom operations.
 During this time she was involved in the development, manufacturing and scale up of biopharmaceutical products including viral vectors such as vaccinia and retroviruses, H5N1 influenza seed stock for the WHO as well as seed stocks for multiple strains of influenza, rAAV, monoclonal antibodies and cell and tissue expansion and banking.
 From September 2007 to August 2017 she served as the Director of Manufacturing at Cognate Bioservices.
 While at Cognate she led manufacturing operations in a GMP environment as well as implementation of new client processes from technology transfer to finished final product.
 From March 1999 to August 2007, she served at St. Jude Children’s Research Hospital starting with the production of vectors for clinical trials to Therapeutics Production Section Head providing oversight for GMP operations.
 From 1993 to 1999 she was a microbiologist at C. E. Kord Animal Diagnostic Laboratory providing diagnostic testing for multiple animal species.
-Ms. McClain-Moss received her BS in Biology/Microbiology from Tennessee Technological University.
+Lisa McClain-Moss received her BS in Biology/Microbiology from Tennessee Technological University.

 Anthony Oliva PhD